 - The RIC College Catalog states that students must have completed "all required courses" with a minimum grade of C in each course.
 Does this refer to general education courses at RIC?

-No, they need to earn Cs in each of the cognate courses.
+No, they need to earn a C or better (not C-) in each cognate course.
 They only need to pass the general education courses.

 - Who is the program director of the Rhode Island Hospital School of Diagnostic Imaging?